Names of China: Pre-Qing

-is the most common Chinese name for China in modern times.
-The earliest appearance of this two-character term is on the He zun, a bronze vessel dating to 1038–c.
+Zhongguo is the name for China most commonly used in Chinese in modern times.
+The name has ancient origin: the earliest appearance of this two-character term is on the He zun, a bronze vessel dating to 1038–c.
 1000 BCE, during the early Western Zhou period.
 The phrase "zhong guo" came into common usage in the Warring States period (475–221 BCE), when it referred to the "Central States", the states of the Yellow River Valley of the Zhou era, as distinguished from the tribal periphery.
 In later periods, however, Zhongguo was not used in this sense.
 Dynastic names were used for the state in Imperial China, and concepts of the state aside from the ruling dynasty were little understood.
 Rather, the country was called by the name of the dynasty, such as "Han", "Tang", "Great Ming", "Great Qing", etc. Until the 19th century, when the globalizing world began to require a common legal language, there was no need for a fixed or unique name.